 - Book a performance.
 Music is meant to be shared, and anyone can do the sharing.
 Booking a performance provides a goal and a worthwhile experience.
 You never know if a piece is truly “ready” until it is performed.
 Here are some tips on preparing for a performance.

 - Prepare your left hand for movements.
 The key to being accurate is preparation and thinking ahead.
 Hover left hand fingers over strings or prep them on string wherever possible.
 Sequencing the left hand is a powerful thing.

-You are here: Classical Guitar » Posts » Best of the Classical Guitar Blog » 7 Ways to Improve Your Guitar Playing This Summer
+Classical Guitar » Best of the Classical Guitar Blog » 7 Ways to Improve Your Guitar Playing This Summer